 The Scheme is invested solely in pooled investment funds.
-The Trustees' policy is to delegate responsibility for engaging with, monitoring investee companies and exercising voting rights to the pooled fund investment managers and expects the investment managers to use their discretion to act in the long term financial interests of investors.
+The Trustees' policy is to delegate responsibility for engaging with, monitoring investee companies and exercising voting rights to the pooled fund investment managers and expects the investment managers to use their discretion to act in the long-term financial interests of investors.
+The Trustees have acknowledged responsibility for the voting policies that are implemented by the Scheme's investment managers on their behalf.